 If your Mac is running Snow Leopard or below, type the following and change username and new password accordingly:

 If the Mac is running Lion or above, type the following commands instead, changing the username and new password accordingly:

 You should now be able to access your Mac without restrictions.

 As you can see, it is really easy to hack into your own Mac.
-Therefore, it is important for you to protect it from malicious intent.
+Therefore, you need to protect it from malicious intent.
 To add protection to your device, you can set up a firmware password.
-By having this layer of protection, an unauthorised third party will not be able to reset your machine even in single user mode.
+By having this layer of protection, an unauthorized third party will not be able to reset your machine even in single-user mode.

 Here is how to go about it.

 Pop in the Mac OS X Installer CD and wait for it to boot.
 You will soon be able to see the "OS X ""Utilities" window.

 Open the "Utilities" menu and click "Firmware Password Utility" to set a firmware password.

 Check the checkbox, enter your firmware password and verify it.
 To apply the password, click "OK".

 You can also add another layer of protection with "FileVault".